 Wallace was co-founder and convener of the New Zealand arm of the Antarctic and Southern Ocean Coalition (ASOC), an international alliance of more than 200 organizations from 40 nations that worked on the comprehensive protection of Antarctica and repudiation of the Antarctic Minerals Convention.
 With ASOC, she monitored the Antarctic Treaty meetings and lobbied internationally for a ban on mining in Antarctica.
 In 1991, Wallace celebrated a major step on road to the comprehensive protection of the Antarctic environment with the entry into effect of the Antarctic Environmental Protocol.
 Also known as the Madrid Protocol, it designates Antarctica as “a natural reserve, devoted to peace and science,” establishes rules for the protection of the environment, and bans mining.

 Wallace also campaigned for an ecosystem-focused regime of management of human impacts on the marine environment.
-She researched the effects of New Zealand’s fishery quota management system and pressed the Ministry of Fisheries to stop violating its environmental responsibilities under the New Zealand Fisheries Act of 1996.
-Wallce continues to advocate for the implementation of strong local enviornmental policies throughout New Zealand.
+She researched the effects of New Zealand’s fishery quota management system and pressed the ministry of fisheries to stop violating its environmental responsibilities under the New Zealand Fisheries Act of 1996.
+Wallace continues to advocate for the implementation of strong local environmental policies throughout New Zealand.